ICCheck: A Portable, Language-Agnostic Tool for Synchronizing Code Clones: Introduction

 Code clones are identical or similar code fragments~\cite{roy2007survey}.
 The presence of code clones is considered a code smell, and refactorings are often performed to eliminate them~\cite{fowler2018refactoring}.
 However, some code clones are not suitable for removal due to challenges in refactoring~\cite{mondal-micro-clones}.

 Cloned code fragments often require co-evolution.
 A set of cloned code fragments is called a clone set~\cite{inoue-code-clone-analysis}.
 According to Krinke, in half of the cases where a modification is made to one fragment in a clone set, a consistent modification is also applied to all fragments in the set~\cite{krinke-study-consistent-changes}.
-Overlooking to consistently modify code clones in a clone set when co-evolution is required can lead to defects or inconsistent behavior~\cite{juergens-do-code-clones-matter}.
+A typical case is that a code fragment with a defect is reused by copy-paste; in this case, the defect of the original fragment may remain in all its cloned fragments, and therefore the same fix may need to be applied to them as well~\cite{roy2007survey}.
+Failing to consistently modify code clones in a clone set when co-evolution is required can lead to defects or inconsistent behavior~\cite{juergens-do-code-clones-matter}.
 To address this issue, various approaches have been proposed to support consistent synchronizations in a clone set, including clone tracking and change pattern extraction~\cite{toomim-linked-editing, duala-clone-tracker, meng-sydit, ueda-devreplay}.
+Here, \emph{clone synchronization} refers to maintaining consistency of modifications across cloned fragments, which differs from \emph{cloning}, the act of creating new duplicates.

-However, these techniques and their tool implementations are often designed for specific development environments or programming languages, so enormous effort is required to adapt these techniques to other environments or languages.
-Modern software development involves diverse programming languages~\cite{ieee-spectrum-top-lang} and development environments~\cite{software-ecosystems-github-workflow}, while new languages, environments, and editors consistently emerging.
+However, these techniques and their tool implementations are often designed for specific development environments or programming languages~(see the details in \cref{s:motivation}), so enormous effort is required to adapt these techniques to other environments or languages.
+Modern software development involves diverse programming languages~\cite{ieee-spectrum-top-lang} and development environments~\cite{software-ecosystems-github-workflow}, while new languages, environments, and editors are consistently emerging.
 Existing approaches for supporting synchronizations cannot be readily applied in such diverse settings.